Mary Ingalls: In popular culture

 Ingalls was portrayed in the television series Little House on the Prairie by actress Melissa Sue Anderson.
 The television version of Mary Ingalls became a teacher in a school for the blind and married a blind fellow teacher.
 The real Mary Ingalls never became a teacher nor married, but returned to De Smet to live with her parents after graduating from Vinton.
+In the 2026 Netflix TV series Little House on the Prairie, in which the episodes are more focused on the original books, Skywalker Hughes plays Mary Ingalls.